Penn State’s Drew Shelton blocked for Will Howard at Downingtown West. They’ll be on opposite sidelines Saturday.

 Thrown into the fire

-Shelton and Howard were each thrust into starting roles as college freshmen.
-The Penn State tackle started five games in 2022, filling in for future New York Jets tackle Olu Fashanu, while Howard started the final seven games for Kansas State in 2020 after starter Skylar Thompson, now with the Miami Dolphins, suffered a season-ending injury.
+Shelton and Howard were thrust into starting roles as college freshmen.
+The Penn State tackle started five games in 2022, filling in for now-New York Jets tackle Olu Fashanu, while Howard started the final seven games for Kansas State in 2020 after starter Skylar Thompson, now with the Miami Dolphins, suffered a season-ending injury.

 With Fashanu returning last season, Shelton moved back into a reserve role.
-Thompson also returned for the Wildcats in 2021, pushing Howard to a backup role as a sophomore.
-As a junior, Howard didn’t get the starting role immediately until an injury to transfer starter Adrian Martinez, started the last nine games and led Kansas State to a Big 12 title but shared snaps with then-freshman quarterback Avery Johnson in 2023 before heading out to Columbus to play at Ohio State for his final season.
+Thompson also returned for the Wildcats in 2021, which pushed Howard to a backup role as a sophomore.
+As a junior, Howard didn’t get the starting role immediately until an injury to transfer starter Adrian Martinez, but started the last eight games and led Kansas State to a Big 12 title.
+He shared snaps with then-freshman quarterback Avery Johnson in 2023 before heading out to Columbus to play at Ohio State for his final season.

-Howard enters Saturday’s game with 17 total touchdowns (13 passing, four rushing), completing 72% of his passes.
+Howard enters Saturday’s game with 17 total touchdowns (13 passing, four rushing) and has completed 72% of his passes.
 Shelton has zero sacks allowed across 203 pass-blocking snaps, according to Pro Football Focus.

 “It didn’t come easy.
-I had to learn a lot behind Olu [Fashanu], Caeden [Wallace], Hunter [Nourzad], even Juice Scruggs a couple of years ago,” Shelton said of his development.
-“Behind all those guys, learning a lot from them, watching their process, seeing how they go about the week, day in, day out, and just really learning the process of like film study and studying your opponent, it hasn’t been easy, but continuing to be the same person, consistency, same player, same practice player as I am in the game.
+I had to learn a lot behind Olu [Fashanu], Caedan [Wallace], Hunter [Nourzad], even Juice Scruggs a couple of years ago,” Shelton said of his development.
+“Behind all those guys, learning a lot from them, watching their process, seeing how they go about the week, day in, day out, and just really learning the process of film study and studying your opponent.
+It hasn’t been easy, but continuing to be the same person, consistency, same player, same practice player as I am in the game.
 Just keep going every single day to continue to get better.”

 Their former coaches, Milano and Kline, are torn about whom they’ll root for on Saturday.
 But they’ll be swelling with pride to watch two of their own on a national stage, excelling in their roles on teams contending for the College Football Playoff.